SUNDAY, JANUARY 11, 2026

 Thank you to our altar servers who have returned to serve at Mass.
 We welcome and encourage all our altar servers to resume serving as they did before Covid.

-(The middle front doors of the Church will now be open for weekend Masses should you wish to enter the Church that way.)
+(The middle front doors of the Church will not be open for weekend Masses during the winter because they may be slippery.
+Please use the side entrance.)

 Bulletin notices, pro-life rose requests, etc. can be emailed to stmichaelsderby@sbcglobal.net, mailed in, placed in any collection basket or dropped off in the basket of the front door of the rectory.
 Because our parish bulletin is once again being published by our bulletin company, all notices, requests should be into the office two weeks before the Sunday you wish them to appear in the bulletin.
 Thank you.